twistlock/docs/api/descriptions/policies/runtime_custom-rules_put.md

-Updates the runtime policy's custom rules.
-Adds a new custom rule to a runtime policy or updates an existing runtime policy's custom rule.
+Creates or updates a custom runtime rule.

 To invoke this endpoint in the Console UI: